elbii/elbii.com/_posts/2013-12-26-Notes-From-DEFCON-21.md

 ## Notes from Select Talks at DEFCON 21
 Earlier this year I had the privilege to attend DEFCON 21.
-I wanted to experience the security community's reaction to the breaking news about Edward Snowden and the NSA.
+I wanted to experience the security community's reaction to the Edward Snowden revelations.
 Not surprisingly, many of the talks focused on issues related to privacy and civil liberty, and these are the onesI tried to attend most.
 Here are my notes.

 1. Welcome / Badges
 2. The Growing Irrelevance of US Government Cybersecurity Intelligence Information